fpsvogel/fpsvogel/README.md

 I'm a teacher-turned-developer, now working as a Rails developer for Sana Benefits.

 Want to get in touch?
-[Start a new discussion here](https://github.com/fpsvogel/fpsvogel/discussions) or [hit me up on LinkedIn](https://www.linkedin.com/in/fpsvogel) and I'll respond shortly!
+[Start a new discussion here](https://github.com/fpsvogel/fpsvogel/discussions) or [hit me up on LinkedIn](https://www.linkedin.com/in/fpsvogel).